tierneytim/OPM/README.md

 ### Converting Raw Data

 The simplest way to create an MEG object is to supply data in a matrix form to the function `spm_opm_create`.
 However, there is a lot of metadata that needs to be supplied in order to create a fully compliant SPM MEEG object.
-In the first instance we need to know what channels are contained in the B matrix.
+In the first instance we need to know what channels are contained in the `lbv.B` matrix.
 This is indicated by the use of a `pinout` file which is a  `tab delimted.txt file`.
 This file is supplied as an argument to `spm_opm_create`.
-This file  contains the labels of the OPM sensors in the second column and the column number of the `B` matrix in which this data are stored in the first column.
+This file  contains the labels of the OPM sensors in the second column and the column number of the `lbv.B` matrix in which this data are stored in the first column.
 A properly formatted `pinout` file should look like this when viewed in a text editor.

 <p align="center">